chunjie-sam-liu/chunjie-sam-liu.life/content/en/post/2019-11-21-a-letter-to-my-daughter.md

 Where to start, let me talk about the day you were born.
 June 21th is your birthday, you may already known.
 I'm gonna talk about suffering of the day.

+Your mom's water was broken at 5 am, I rushed up to wake up your grandma and grandpa.